Associate Professors: Beery, Kelley (Chair)

 RESEARCH METHODS IN PSYCHOLOGY

 A study of the scientific method and the application of statistics to psychology.
-This course compares qualitative methods such as case studies, ethnographies, and naturalistic observations with quantitative methods such as correlational research, surveys, experiments, and quasi-experimental designs.
-The focus of the course is on quantitative methods though the relative strengths and weaknesses of the different research approaches will be highlighted.
+Compares qualitative methods such as case studies, ethnographies, and naturalistic observations with quantitative methods such as correlational research, surveys, experiments, and quasi-experimental designs.
+Focuses on quantitative methods and highlights the relative strengths and weaknesses of the different research approaches.
 Emphasis is placed on understanding the place of research in the field of psychology.
 Three hours of lecture and one two-hour laboratory per week.
-Prerequisites: PSY 110 and statistics.
+Prerequisites: PSY 110 and a statistics course of at least 3 credits.

 PRINCIPLES OF MEASUREMENT

 Psychometric methods and theory, including scale transformation, norms, standardization, validation procedures, and estimation of reliability.
-Prerequisites: PSY 110 and statistics.
+Prerequisites: PSY 110 and a statistics course of at least 3 credits.

 A review of the major theories of personality development and personality functioning.
 In addition to covering the details of each theory, the implications and applications of each theory are considered.
-This course is best taken by Psychology majors in the junior year, because it integrates material from diverse areas of psychology.
+Best taken by Psychology majors in the junior year, because it integrates material from diverse areas of psychology.
 Prerequisite: PSY 110.

 PSYCHOLOGY OF WOMEN